-Bracketed material. - The bracketed word "chapter" was inserted by the compiler to conform to the substitutions of "this chapter" for "this act" made by the 1915 Code compilers throughout this article.
-The bracketed insertion was not enacted by the legislature and is not a part of the law.
+Bracketed material. - "Chapter" has been inserted in brackets by the compiler to conform with substitutions made by the 1915 Code compilers of "this chapter" for "this act."
+For meaning of "this chapter," see catchline "Meaning of this chapter" in notes to 10-1-3 NMSA 1978.
+The insertion was not enacted by the legislature and is not part of the law.